osg-htc/dosar/docs/ASP2022/ASP2022_Materials.md

 # ASP 2022 Materials

-We will be using OSG Connect for this set of sessions.
-Please visit [http://www.osgconnect.net](http://www.osgconnect.net) for more information.
+We will be using OSG Training Pool for this set of sessions.
+Please visit [https://notebook.ospool.osg-htc.org/hub/login](https://notebook.ospool.osg-htc.org/hub/login) to log in.

 ## Wednesday Morning - Computational Infrastructures - Session 1